 A person who requires a duplicate permit for either the Permit to Acquire or Permit to Carry must complete the appropriate application and mark the duplicate box located at the top of the application.
 A duplicate of your permit costs $25.

 Uniform Permit Cards

-- 2017 Law Changes FAQ: (PDF) Contains answers to frequently asked questions on the new weapons law.
+- Iowa Permit to Carry Weapons and Permit to Acquire FAQ: (PDF) Contains answers to frequently asked questions.
 This form is provided by the Iowa Department of Public Safety.

 - Weapons Iowa Code Section Chapter 724